 We can’t claim to have been blindsided.
-Already in 2010, the Parliamentary Standing Committee recommended a designated health workforce agency, and this call was endorsed across all parties and by several stakeholder organizations that provided testimony to the committee.
+In 2010, the Parliamentary Standing Committee recommended a designated health workforce agency.
+This call was endorsed by all parties and several stakeholder organizations that testified to the committee.
 Since then, almost nothing has happened on this front.

 The absence of a central coordination and implementation of integrated health workforce data, analytics, and planning activities, combined with diffuse governance responsibilities inherent in a federated health system leaves us with blurred lines of responsibility and poorly coordinated efforts.

 Other countries have managed to overcome these challenges.
-Now that the pandemic has made the need crystal clear, Canada no longer has any excuse.
+Now that the pandemic has clarified the need, Canada no longer has any excuse.

-The Federal Ministers of Health, Labour and Innovation need to make the health workforce data infrastructure a top priority.
-The pandemic may be the impetus that enables us to make necessary significant advances in health workforce data infrastructure.
+The Federal Ministers of Health, Labour and Innovation need to prioritize the health workforce data infrastructure.
+The pandemic may be the impetus that enables us to make significant advances in health workforce data infrastructure.

 We need to stop simply clapping our hands in support of health workers — and start planning to create better workforce conditions for them.
-Let’s make improved health workforce science in Canada a key legacy in support of our health care workers.
+Let’s make improved health workforce science in Canada a key legacy supporting our health care workers.